Conformal anomaly and gravitational pair production: Effective action, trace anomaly, and pair production

 We will not dwell on the precise definition of the bi-scalar $F$, which can be found in detail in Refs.~\cite{DeWitt1975,Brown1977}.
 The key mathematical point of our arguments is that the function $F$ allows for the power-series expansion in terms of the proper time $s$ (omitting other arguments):

 where, in four space-time dimensions, the $O(s^2)$ term captures the trace anomaly~\cite{Brown1977}.
-On the other hand, the $O(s^2)$ term in an identical\footnote{Taking into account the signs and $i$-th prefactors arising from the difference between Minkowski/Euclidean spacetimes employed in Refs.~\cite{Brown1977,Wondrak2023} one finds that ${\mathsf f}_1 = (\frac{1}{6} - \xi) R$ term in Eq.~(A20) of the proper-time approach of Ref.~\cite{Brown1977} coincides precisely with the second, $O(s)$ term under the integral in Eq.~(S.17) of the heat-kernel expansion of Ref.~\cite{Wondrak2023}.
-Analogously, ${\mathsf f}_2$ in Eq.~(A24) of Ref.~\cite{Brown1977} coincides precisely with purely gravitational contribution to the third, $O(s^2)$ term under the integral in Eq.~(S.17) of Ref.~\cite{Wondrak2023}.
-The ${\mathsf f}_2$ term in series~\eq{eq_F_expansion} is also reproduced, up to irrelevant contact term $\Box R$, by the $m=0$ expression in the square brackets of our Eq.~\eq{eq_A4_explicit} below.
-Notice that our functions ${\mathsf f}_a$ in Eq.~\eq{eq_F_expansion} correspond to $f_a$ of Ref.~\cite{Brown1977} and not to $f_a$ of Ref.~\cite{Wondrak2023}.} expansion of the same 1-loop effective action over the proper time $s$ has been shown in Ref.~\cite{Wondrak2023} to be associated with the (off-event-horizon) pair-production rate $\Gamma$.
-The mentioned equivalence of the $O(s^2)$ terms allows us to identify the trace-anomalous origin of the pair production and eventually leads us to Eq.~\eq{eq_main} as we discuss below.
+On the other hand, the $O(s^2)$ term in an identical\footnote{Taking into account the signs and $i$-th prefactors arising from the difference between Minkowski/Euclidean spacetimes employed in Refs.~\cite{Brown1977,Wondrak2023} one finds that ${\mathsf f}_1 = (\frac{1}{6} - \xi) R$ term in Eq.~(A20) of the proper-time approach of Ref.~[\citeonline{Brown1977}] coincides precisely with the second, $O(s)$ term under the integral in Eq.~(S.17) of the heat-kernel expansion of Ref.~[\citeonline{Wondrak2023}].
+Analogously, ${\mathsf f}_2$ in Eq.~(A24) of Ref.~[\citeonline{Brown1977}] coincides precisely with purely gravitational contribution to the third, $O(s^2)$ term under the integral in Eq.~(S.17) of Ref.~[\citeonline{Wondrak2023}].
+The ${\mathsf f}_2$ term in series~\eqref{eq_F_expansion} is also reproduced, up to an irrelevant contact term $\Box R$, by the $m=0$ expression in the square brackets of our Eq.~\eqref{eq_A4_explicit} below.
+Notice that our functions ${\mathsf f}_a$ in Eq.~\eqref{eq_F_expansion} correspond to $f_a$ of Ref.~[\citeonline{Brown1977}] and not to $f_a$ of Ref.~[\citeonline{Wondrak2023}].} expansion of the same 1-loop effective action over the proper time $s$ has been shown in Ref.~[\citeonline{Wondrak2023}] to be associated with the (off-event-horizon) pair-production rate $\Gamma$.
+The mentioned equivalence of the $O(s^2)$ terms allows us to identify the trace-anomalous origin of the pair production and eventually leads us to Eq.~\eqref{eq_main} as we discuss below.

-The renormalized energy-momentum tensor,
+The renormalized energy-momentum tensor

-contains the anomalous part given by an ${\mathcal A}_4$ function and a non-anomalous part (not shown explicitly).
-In $D = 4$ spacetime dimensions, the ${\mathcal A}_4$ function in stress-energy tensor~\eq{eq_Tmunu_ren} is related to the $O(s^2)$ prefactor in the power series expansion~\eq{eq_F_expansion} of the bi-scalar $F$~\cite{Brown1977}:
+contains the anomalous part given by a ${\mathcal A}_4$ function and a non-anomalous part (not shown explicitly).
+In $D = 4$ spacetime dimensions, the ${\mathcal A}_4$ function in the stress-energy tensor~\eqref{eq_Tmunu_ren} is related to the $O(s^2)$ prefactor in the power series expansion~\eqref{eq_F_expansion} of the bi-scalar $F$~\cite{Brown1977}:

-In the massless theory ($m=0$), the last term in Eq.~\eq{eq_Tmunu_ren} reduces to a traceless tensor, and the trace of the energy-momentum tensor~\eq{eq_Tmunu_ren} is fully determined by the trace (scale) anomaly~\eq{eq_A4_d2F}:
+In the massless theory ($m=0$), the last term in Eq.~\eqref{eq_Tmunu_ren} reduces to a traceless tensor, and the trace of the energy-momentum tensor~\eqref{eq_Tmunu_ren} is fully determined by the trace (scale) anomaly~\eqref{eq_A4_d2F}: